Alireza-Sampour/Divar-mobile-finder/README.md

 data.json have mobile phone model and price that tg bot search for them.

-previous_messages.txt save previous messages(actually ads link that bot sent to it users) in order to not send them to you again.
+previous_messages.txt save previous messages(actually adds link that bot sent to it users) in order to not send them to you again.